Table of Contents

 Social and Emotional

 This is the most obvious of profuse sweating complications.
-Sweaty armpits can lead to awkward hugs, embarrassing corporate encounters, and unnecessary stress on high school and college students.
-Excessive underarm sweating can ultimately turn a social butterfly into a cave-dwelling hermit.
+Excess underarm sweat can lead to awkward hugs, embarrassing corporate encounters, and unnecessary stress on high school and college students.
+Heavy armpit sweat can ultimately turn a social butterfly into a cave-dwelling hermit.

 Sweaty palms can sap one’s confidence and work performance.
 Slippery equipment, golf clubs, keyboards, and game controllers are just a few of the annoying side effects of excessive hand sweating.